Couple says fertility clinic that mixed up their embryos put them 'through living hell'

 "Nobody should meet their baby in the lobby of a hotel," she said,

-Anni Manukyan told NBC News that the clinic's chief operating officer called the couple in to take a DNA test in mid-April, two weeks after their son was born, for what they claimed was a quality control test.
-The next day they were asked to come in and then told about the mistake with a psychologist in the room.
+Anni Manukyan said that the clinic's chief operating officer called the couple in to take a DNA test in mid-April, two weeks after their son was born, for what they claimed was a quality control test.
+The next day, they were asked to come in and then told about the mistake with a psychologist in the room.

 The Manukyans said they will be eternally grateful for the woman who carried their son and cared for him in the first few weeks of his life, even knowing he was not her own, but that this should never happen to another family again.